andrebalazs13/OptiCilent/README.md

 #### Unfortunately, it has not yet been released for 1.21.5, as there are mods that have not been updated yet, and I can't do alpha/beta either because there's an API that hasn't been updated, so when a mod starts, it's missing a class because of the API, and it crashes.

+Currently, only version 1.1.0 is available on the github page.

 ------------------------------------------------------------------------------------------------

 Anyone can join the development, just let us know on Github or on the Discord server!
 Whether it's testing the modpack or updating to a newer or an older version!